NICMx/Jool/doc/usr/usr-flags-global.md

 ## Examples

-Display the configuration values, keys and values:
+Display the current configuration, keys and values:

-{% highlight bash %}
 	$ jool_siit --global
-{% endhighlight %}

 Same thing, shorter version:

-{% highlight bash %}
 	$ # BTW: This looks very simple, but it still requires Jool's kernel module to be active.
+	$ jool_siit

+Pause Jool:

-$ jool
+	# jool --global --disable
-{% endhighlight %}

 Turn "address dependent filtering" on:

-{% highlight bash %}
 	$ # true, false, 1, 0, yes, no, on and off all count as valid booleans.
-# jool_siit --global --dropAddr true
+	# jool --address-dependent-filtering true

-{% endhighlight %}
+Update the plateaus list:

+	# jool_siit --mtu-plateaus "6000, 5000, 4000, 3000, 2000, 1000"

 ## Keys